 The settling tank shall be equipped with a continually operating scraper-conveyor system to evacuate and dewater flocculent-settled sediment.
 The sediment is transferred continuously out of the settling tank and deposited into an Owner provided dumpster/bin.
 Any parts that require routine greasing or other maintenance must have simple and convenient access.

 Two submersible sludge handling pumps located in the settling tank will be utilized to pump the clarified water in the wheel washing system.
-It is the responsibility of the Supplier to provide pumps with the characteristics to consistently run within the preferred operating region, at between 75% and 115% of the Best Efficiency Point (SEP).
+It is the responsibility of the Supplier to provide pumps with the characteristics to consistently run within the preferred operating region, at between 75% and 115% of the Best Efficiency Point (BEP).
 The Supplier shall determine the pump size, performance, and manufacturer.
 Pumps shall be easily accessible for system troubleshooting and maintenance and pump disconnects shall be located above grade.
 The wash system manufacturer shall certify that the motors used with their respective across the line starters or soft starters can provide as many starts per hour as the site will need to wash the peak demand of trucks.

 The control system shall include an alarm light and method to protect the pumps in the event unsafe pump operating conditions.